 "I can't help it.
 I'm just so excited.
 We never get anything nice, and now I actually get to go into society.
 It's every girl's dream!"

 "I don't see what's so great about it.
-All you do is waltz around in those silly dresses while being stuck with silly girls, and you have to talk to pompous idiots like Draco Malfoy.
+All you do is waltz around in those silly dresses while being stuck with silly girls, and you have to talk to idiots like Draco Malfoy.
 You know it'll just be a bunch of poncy old pansies dressed up like peacocks, all parading around."

-"They won't be," said Ginny firmly.
+"They won't be," Ginny said firmly.

-She hoped not, anyway.
+She hoped not anyway.
 She had always dreamed of going to the society balls and meeting a handsome young man who would sweep her off her feet.
 Of course, he would be rich as well as charming.

 "Well, you keep telling yourself that."
-Ron took a bite of the homemade bread in his hand, and then frowned at his sister.
+Ron took a bite of the homemade bread in his hand, then frowned at his sister.
 "So when are you going anyway?"

-"It is," said Ginny firmly.
+"It is," Ginny said firmly.
 "And I'm going to enjoy every moment of it."

 Dinner that night was an odd affair.
 Ron kept teasing Ginny about her upcoming London season, telling her some crusty old wizard with leery eyes was going to try propose to her, while Molly kept shushing him in between reminiscing about her own season in society.
-Arthur, alone, seemed to be the only one who was not raving on about the exciting news and was content to eat his dinner quietly.
+Arthur, alone, seemed to be the only one who was not raving on about the news and was content to eat his dinner quietly.
 Ginny wondered what was wrong and, once dinner was over, she felt a faint feeling of misgiving when she saw her father beckoning for her to come into the lounge with him.

 When she turned around, her father was already seated in his favourite chair, watching her through care-worn blue eyes.
 It had never really occurred to her just how old her father had begun to look.